fleetdm/fleet/CONTRIBUTING.md

 ## Set up a Puppet server

 The easiest way to set-up a local instance is by using [`puppetlabs/pupperware`](https://github.com/puppetlabs/pupperware).
 Follow the instructions on their README to get a server running.

+> Note: `pupperware` doesn't work on macOS with ARM processors.

 After the server is running, edit your hosts file (in macOS `/etc/hosts`,) to resove the `puppet` hostname to the IP of your Puppet server, for example: